Flexible schedule, personalized curricula.

 Most of our students opt for individual tutoring, but we also work with small groups of two students.
 Although most of our small groups consist of friends or siblings, any students whose skill sets are compatible and who are preparing for the same test can benefit from group tutoring.
 Small groups are limited to two students because we have found that larger groups prevent us from offering sufficient attention to each student's individual needs.

 SAT and ACT tutoring.
 (Ev and Kathleen)

-After the initial planning session, we will give you our recommendation for the number of sessions to schedule before the test.
+After the initial Skype planning session comes the actual tutoring.
 It typically takes 10-12 sessions of 90 minutes each (15-18 hours instructional time total) to review all sections of the SAT or ACT.
 This means that most students should begin the tutoring about three months before the test date.
 Students who are already performing at a very high level or who are focusing only on one particular subject area (e.g. Math or Reading) can usually make do with fewer meetings.
 Students who require more extensive help, however, should plan to begin 4-5 months in advance of the test date.

 We will use several coursebooks, which you can purchase on your own by following the appropriate links on the my Useful Links page.
 2-3 hours of homework per session is typical.
 I also strongly encourage all of my students to take at least three complete practice tests (slightly under 4 hours each) before the actual test.
 Those full practice tests are the only way to confirm that a student can apply the techniques and strategies we've discussed in a realistic setting.

 Everitt offers academic tutoring in most subjects, including math up through Calculus BC.
 He also assists students in areas such as study habits and organizational skills.
 The following high school subjects are ones that Ev DOES NOT tutor: